Want to know how your SEO efforts are paying off?

 For example, if one of your keywords is at position 11, you’d probably think it’s doing well.

-It’s all in the Dates option.
-Right now, you’ll probably see that it says “Last 3 months.”
+Right now, you can see that it says “Last 3 months.”

 You can take a look at older dates, but what I really like to do is compare date ranges.
 This is one of SA’s handiest tools.